 Costa Rica has two domestic airlines, Sansa and Nature Air.
-Both airlines have their main hubs in San Jose, Sansa at the Juan Santamaria International Airport, and Nature Air at the smaller, more central Tobias Bolanos International Airport.
+Both airlines have their main hubs in San Jose at the Juan Santamaria International Airport, and Nature Air also flies out of the smaller, more central Tobias Bolanos International Airport.
 Both airlines run “puddle jumpers”, small single or double engine propeller planes holding 16-19 passengers, capable of landing at small, remote airstrips throughout the country.

 Flying in Costa Rica has its advantages and disadvantages.
 The main advantage is speed.
 Getting to another part of the country in 30-45 minutes certainly beats hours on Costa Rica’s windy, potholed roads.
 Prices are reasonable and the views spectacular, especially from the specially designed big windows that you’ll find on Nature Air.
 There is definitely some Graham Greene-like romance about waiting at the side of a remote jungle airstrip waiting for the daily plane to come in!